wafarifki/ValentineDayScript/README.md

 # ValentineDayScript
-I'm has been build Simple Valentine Day Html Script, free and use for learn.
+I have created a Simple Valentine's Day HTML Script, free and used for learning.
+There is a change in this script, Now you can add www.yourusername.github.io/ValentineDayScript/YourNameGirlFriendOrAnything to name the wish text name.

 # Demo Site
 <a href="https://wafarifki.github.io/ValentineDayScript/">https://wafarifki.github.io/ValentineDayScript/</a>